YajatGupta22/CO-Project/README.md

 This code is a result of hardwork.
 This is the earning of our blood and sweat.
-Fruit of our sleepless, you are requested to ignore any minor problems, we will be always grateful.
+Fruit of our sleepless nights, you are requested to ignore any minor problems, we will be always grateful.